 3410 N. Lake Shore Dr., Apt.
 4L-M

 National Federation of the Blind of Illinois (“NFBI”)

 This quick article explains the layout of the Naperville Marriott which is our convention hotel for 2017.
 It also gives you basic information about the facilities and amenities.

 Address and Phone:

 The hotel is located at 1801 N. Naper Blvd Naperville, IL 60563.
 The phone is: (630) 505-4900.

 Sleeping Room Types:

 There are two types of rooms.
 A Suite and a Standard Room.
-The suites have a parlor with a sleeper sofa, two easy chairs, and a coffee table.
+The suites have a parlor with a sleeper sofa and two easy chairs.
 The room rate for standard rooms is $104.
-The rate for suites is higher.
-All rooms have hair driers and coffee makers.
+All rooms have hair dryers and coffee makers.
 Connecting rooms are available upon request.